kodezy/pycompiler/README.md

-# PyCompiler
+# PyNexe

-> **Python to Windows executable converter**
+> **Python to Windows executable builder**

 ## What it does

-Converts Python scripts into standalone Windows .exe files using native compilation.
+Builds standalone Windows .exe files from Python scripts using native compilation.

-**Key Innovation:** Simplifies Nuitka compilation with a clean YAML configuration and rich CLI interface.
+**Key Innovation:** Simplifies Nuitka building with a clean YAML configuration and rich CLI interface.

-## Why PyCompiler?
+## Why PyNexe?

 While Nuitka provides excellent native compilation, it can be complex to configure.
-PyCompiler wraps Nuitka with:
+PyNexe wraps Nuitka with:

 - **Simple YAML configuration** instead of complex command lines
 - **Rich CLI interface** with progress tracking